-ADR’s is a term you will hear repeat Disney World vacationeers throw around.
+ADR’s is a term you will hear repeat Disney World vacationers throw around.
 It stands for Advanced Dining Reservations, and means just that – making reservations ahead of time.
+Disney World Dining Reservations are important, if you want to get into many of these spots, so we highly recommend resisting the urge to wing it when you get there.
 You can do this through calling ahead, or using concierges onsite, or using their app.
 We found using the Walt Disney World app to be the easiest and most convenient way to do this.
-It is called Disney My Way, and we found it super helpful to book spots we wanted to eat.
+It is called Disney My Experience, and we found it super helpful to book spots we wanted to eat.
 You simply put the date and time you want to book, and number in your party, and it will give you a list of locations, restaurants and times available for a reservation.

-It will require you to put down a $10 hold with a credit card when you make a booking.
+It will require you to put down a credit card when you make a booking.
 You are only charged this if you do not cancel your reservation 24 hours ahead, and then do not show up.

 If there is a restaurant you really want to eat at, you should book an ADR for that as soon as you possibly can.
 If you are more spontaneous, and do not want to be held to a tight schedule, you can use the app to find what is available the day of your visit, and book the reservation on the fly – but if you are traveling during busier times your selection will be very limited.
 The most popular restaurants can book up months in advance during those times.
 I recommend connecting your credit card to your Disney account if you want to do it this way, as it will be easier to make quick reservations when they become available.